 Arrest notifications in host country: While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in a foreign country, that might not always be the case.
 To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. embassy or consulate as soon as you are arrested or detained overseas.

-Concerns for LGBT Travelers: Tanzania is a traditional society.
+Concerns for LGBT Travelers: Tanzania is a conservative society.
 Public displays of affection between persons of the opposite gender garner serious disapproval; those between persons of the same gender could risk violence.
 Consensual same-sex activity is illegal on the mainland and in Zanzibar.
 On the mainland acts of “gross indecency” between persons of the same sex are punishable by up to five years in prison.
 Same-sex intercourse carries a prison sentence of 30 years to life.
 The law in Zanzibar establishes a penalty of up to 14 years’ imprisonment for men who engage in same-sex sexual activity and five years for women.
 Since the burden of proof in such cases is significant, the law is rarely applied.
-In the past individuals suspected of being gay or lesbian have instead been charged with loitering or prostitution.
-Lesbian, gay, bisexual, and transgender (LGBT) persons faced societal discrimination that restricted their access to health care, housing, and employment.
+In the past, individuals suspected of being gay or lesbian have instead been charged with loitering or prostitution.
+Lesbian, gay, bisexual, and transgender (LGBT) persons face societal discrimination that restrict their access to health care, housing, and employment.
 There is no openly gay community in Tanzania; discretion will greatly reduce the chance of any problems.
-Consensual same-sex sexual relations are criminalized in Tanzania.
 LGBT travelers should review the LGBT Travel Information page.

 MEDICAL FACILITIES AND HEALTH INFORMATION: Medical facilities are limited and medicines are sometimes unavailable, even in Dar es Salaam.
-There are hospitals and clinics on Zanzibar capable of treating minor ailments, but, for anything serious, return to Dar es Salaam or travel to Nairobi or South Africa.
+There are hospitals and clinics on Zanzibar capable of treating minor ailments.
+Serious ailments require returning to Dar es Salaam or travel to Nairobi or South Africa for treatment.
 If you are climbing Mt.
 Kilimanjaro, the Tanzanian capacity for emergency medical response is extremely limited and you may need to descend the mountain on your own to get help.
 For any significant medical problem in Dar es Salaam, travelers should travel to Nairobi or South Africa where more advanced medical care is available.
-U.S. citizens are advised to travel with a sufficient supply of prescription medication.
-Pharmacies (known as "duka la dawa") may carry recognizable brands, but the supply is inconsistent.
+U.S. citizens are advised to travel with a sufficient supply of prescription medication to last for the duration of the trip.
+Pharmacies (known as "duka la dawa") may carry recognizable brands, but the supply and quality are inconsistent.

 Schistosomiasis (or, bilharzia) is a disease endemic in Africa and caused by parasitic worms hosted by fresh-water snails.
 Avoid swimming, bathing, or wading in fresh-water lakes and streams.